 1. Stricter enforcement against unscrupulous price increase?

-2. Setting aside the key goods as controlled item?
+2. Setting aside the key goods as a controlled item?

 3. Reduction of direct and indirect taxes (GST is one) to offset the increase in price?